civican/legisinfo/44-1/bills/S-5/bill_text.md

     a substance in relation to which a statement has been published under subparagraph 77(6)(c)(ii).

-> **Explanatory Note**:
-> Existing text of subsections 91(1) to (5):
-> *Existing Text*:
-> > Subject to subsections (6) and (7), a proposed regulation or instrument respecting preventive or control actions in relation to a substance shall be published by the Minister in the `Canada Gazette` within two years after the publication of the Ministers' statement under paragraph 77(6)(b) indicating that the measure that they propose to take, as confirmed or amended, is a recommendation that the substance be added to the List of Toxic Substances in Schedule 1.
-> > A proposed regulation or instrument in respect of preventive or control actions in relation to a substance for which a statement has been published under subsection 77(6) indicating that the measure proposed by the Ministers is the implementation of virtual elimination under subsection 65(3) shall specify the dates on which the preventive or control actions are to take effect.
-> > In establishing the quantity or concentration that is measurable in relation to a substance for the purposes of a proposed regulation or instrument referred to in subsection (2), the Ministers shall take into consideration information concerning sensitive and readily available analytical methods and any relevant information contained in plans referred to in subsection 79(2).
-> > The Minister shall, where applicable, publish in the `Canada Gazette` a statement accompanying the proposed regulation or instrument for a substance referred to in subsection (2) describing any additional measures that the Ministers intend to recommend with respect to the implementation of virtual elimination under subsection 65(3) and summarizing their reasons for so intending.
-> > In determining the preventive or control actions in relation to a substance and the dates on which those actions are to take effect that are to be set out in a proposed regulation or instrument referred to in subsection (2), and in determining any additional measures described in a statement published under subsection (4), the Ministers shall take into consideration any factor or information that, in the opinion of the Ministers, is relevant, including
-> > information contained in plans referred to in section 79; and
-> > environmental or health risks identified in the summary published under subsection 77(6) and any other relevant social, economic or technical matters.

 ### Section 31

 Subsection 92(1) of the Act is replaced by the following:

 ### Section 92

-  **(1)** Subject to subsection (2), within 18 months after the **day on which a** proposed regulation or instrument **is published** under **subparagraph** 91(1)**(a)(i) or (b)(i)** or subsection **91**(6) **or a statement identifying a proposed regulation or instrument is published under subparagraph 91(1)(a)(ii) or (b)(ii)**, unless a material substantive change is required to be made to **that proposed regulation or instrument**,
+  **(1)** Subject to subsection (2), within 18 months after the day on which a proposed regulation or instrument is published under subparagraph 91(1)(a)(i) or (b)(i) or subsection 91(6) or a statement identifying a proposed regulation or instrument is published under subparagraph 91(1)(a)(ii) or (b)(ii), unless a material substantive change is required to be made to that proposed regulation or instrument,

-    **a** regulation or instrument respecting preventive or control actions in relation to a substance shall be made **under this Act** and published in the `Canada Gazette`;
+    a regulation or instrument respecting preventive or control actions in relation to a substance shall be made under this Act and published in the `Canada Gazette`;

     the Minister shall publish in the `Canada Gazette` a statement — identifying a regulation or instrument respecting preventive or control actions in relation to a substance that was made under any other Act of Parliament — made jointly by the Minister and the Minister responsible for the administration of the Act under which the regulation or instrument is made; or

     the Minister of Health shall publish in the `Canada Gazette` a statement identifying a regulation or instrument respecting preventive or control actions in relation to a substance that was made under any other Act of Parliament for whose administration that Minister is responsible.

-> **Explanatory Note**:
-> Existing text of subsection 92(1):
-> *Existing Text*:
-> > Subject to subsection (2), any regulation or instrument respecting preventive or control actions in relation to a substance shall be made and published in the `Canada Gazette` within 18 months after the publication of the proposed regulation or instrument under subsection 91(1) or (6), unless a material substantive change is required to be made to it.

 ### Section 32

 Section 92.1 of the Act is repealed.

-> **Explanatory Note**:
-> Existing text of section 92.1:
-> *Existing Text*:
-> > For the purposes of subsection 65(3), the Ministers may make regulations prescribing the quantity or concentration of a substance that may be released into the environment either alone or in combination with any other substance from any source or type of source.

 ### Section 33